 Weighted Routing Wizard

-This wizard allows to select the percentage of traffic that will be routed to a specific Workload.
+With this wizard, you can select the percentage of traffic that is routed to a specific workload.

-Kiali will create a pair of Istio resources (VirtualService and DestinationRule) with a single routing rule using the selected weights for the destination workloads.
+Kiali creates a pair of Istio resources, VirtualService and DestinationRule, with a single routing rule using the selected weights for the destination workloads.